fvth/Compiled-Inputstream.Adaptive-for-Kodi/README.md

 # Compiled "Inputstream.Adaptive" for Kodi

 ## About
-The inputstream.adaptive Linux 64bit (aarch64 / arm64) version for Kodi Nexus.
-Usable for at least a Raspberry Pi 4.
+The inputstream.adaptive for Raspberry Pi, Linux, 64bit (aarch64 / arm64) Kodi Matrix and Nexus.

 Based on: https://github.com/xbmc/inputstream.adaptive/releases